marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## User Privacy &#x1F537;

-* End–users concerned with privacy issues
+* End–users concerned with privacy issues and "Never trust the client" is common saying with game developers
 * VAC (Valve Anti-Cheat) accessing browsing history
+* User privacy compromised with packet interception/manipulation
 * **Man-in-the-middle attack**
   * Security of game circumvented by intercepting or manipulating data in real-time while transit from the client to the server or vice versa
   * Performed on client machine itself or via external communication proxy
-* "Never trust the client" common saying with game developers
-* User privacy compromsed with packet interception/manipulation